‘Pugster® Blue’ Butterfly Bush

 Buddleja x ‘SMNBDBT’ USPPAF, Can PBRAF

-I bought my Buddleja ‘Pugster® Blue’ from Muddy Creek Greenhouse on July 1, 2017.
+I brought my Buddleja ‘Pugster® Blue’ home from Muddy Creek Greenhouse on July 1, 2017.
 I wanted a Buddleja that didn’t get so tall, and this cultivar only grows 2’ tall x 2-3’ wide.

 Buddleja x ‘Pugster® Blue’ is from Proven Winners and is part of their Pugster® Series.
 I was fortunate that Muddy Creek had one pot left and I was glad it was blue instead of pink.
 I went to their website and they didn’t say a whole lot about it, nor did any other website.
 One thing I did notice is that Proven Winners uses the alternate spelling, Buddleia, instead of the approved scientific name Buddleja.